Midfielder: Winger

 In modern football, the terms winger or wide player refer to a non-defender who plays on the left or right sides of the pitch.
 These terms can apply to left or right forwards.
 Left or right-sided defenders such as wing-backs or left or right midfielders, left or right attacking midfielders, or full-backs are generally not called wingers.

-In the 2−3−5 formation popular in the late 19th century wingers remained mostly near the touchlines of the pitch, and were expected to cross the ball for the team's inside and centre forwards.
+In the 4-3-3 attack formation, popular in the late 19th century, wingers remained mostly near the touchlines of the pitch, and were expected to cross the ball for the team's inside and centre forwards.
 Traditionally, wingers were purely attacking players and were not expected to track back and defend.
 This began to change in the 1960s.
 In the 1966 World Cup, England manager Alf Ramsey did not select wingers from the quarter-final onwards.
 This team was known as the "Wingless Wonders" and led to the modern 4–4–2 formation.

 This has led to most modern wide players having a more demanding role in the sense that they are expected to provide defensive cover for their full-backs and track back to repossess the ball, as well as provide skillful crosses for centre forwards and strikers.
-Some forwards are able to operate as wingers behind a lone striker.
+Some forwards can operate as wingers behind a lone striker.
 In a three-man midfield, specialist wingers are sometimes deployed down the flanks alongside the central midfielder or playmaker.

 Even more demanding is the role of wing-back, where the wide player is expected to provide both defence and attack.
 As the role of winger can be classed as a forward or a midfielder, this role instead blurs the divide between defender and midfielder.
 Italian manager Antonio Conte has been known to use wide midfielders or wingers who act as wing-backs in his trademark 3–5–2 and 3–4–3 formations, for example; these players are expected both to push up and provide width in attack as well as track back and assist their team defensively.